soniasophia/Aloha/README.md

 - Handling background images takes a specific type of patience.

 - How to abstract code a little bit better for more efficient styling.
-Definitely still learning how to do this.
+Trying to be more mindful of this.